Ice Bank with a constantly large ice surface

 BUCO Ice Bank applications and benefits

-- Increase peak cooling capacity with smaller refrigeration system
+- Increases peak cooling capacity by ice storage with a smaller refrigeration system

 BUCO Ice Bank construction and dimensions